Glossary of Financial Aid Terms

 You receive an interest notice—instead of a bill—if your loan is in deferment, forbearance, or grace.

-An interest notice differs from a bill because you're not required to make a payment.
-However, making payments on your interest notice can minimize the amount of interest that will capitalize when your account enters repayment.
+An interest notice differs from a bill because you're not required to make a payment; however, making payments on your interest notice can minimize the amount of interest that will be capitalized when your account enters repayment.

 Interest Rate